 You should also give details of any documents that you have and intend to rely on as well as setting out whether you consider alternative dispute resolution to be appropriate.

 What can you claim in a letter before action?

 Letters of claim aren’t just about money.
 It might be that you are seeking to enforce a contractual right, seeking that someone stop making defamatory comments or seeking documents from another party.

 A letter of claim is a tool to be used in enforcing a wide range of legal rights.

-Remember that although you are not in court now, you could be.
+Remember that although you are not in court now, you could be in the future.
 Anything you write in your letter of claim could, potentially, end up before a judge.
 Keep the letter professional and objective and avoid unnecessary threatening or critical language.

 What to do next?

-If you find you need to issue a letter of claim, the starting point would be to check the protocols.
-From there you can either draft your own Letter before Action or seek legal assistance.
+If you find you need to issue a letter of claim, you can either draft your own Letter before Action or seek legal assistance.
 LawBite has a model form of letter of claim for breach of contract claims.
+You can join our Free Essentials plan